python/cpython/Doc/library/pyexpat.rst

    When the size is changed, the buffer will be flushed.

-.. attribute:: xmlparser.buffer_text
+.. attribute:: XMLParserType.buffer_text

-   Setting this to true causes the :class:`xmlparser` object to buffer textual content returned by Expat to avoid multiple calls to the :meth:`CharacterDataHandler` callback whenever possible.
+   Setting this to true causes the :class:`XMLParserType` object to buffer textual content returned by Expat to avoid multiple calls to the :meth:`CharacterDataHandler` callback whenever possible.
 This can improve performance substantially since Expat normally breaks character data into chunks